Fifth Level Consulting

 Value: Estimated to be over $30 billion

 Waymo is considered a leader in developing autonomous driving technology.
-Its cars have now logged more than 8 million miles on public roads.
+Its cars have now logged more than 10 million miles on public roads.
+Additionally, Waymo has completed over 250,000 paid ride-hailing trips in a week in three major cities: San Francisco, Phoenix, and Los Angeles.
+It has planned expansions into Austin, Miami, Florida, and Washington DC.

 Year Founded: 2003